-We performed an independent finite element analysis (FEA) of water tight mining bulkhead doors to determine structural integrity.
-The assessment included the bulkhead doors themselves, the stress transfer cylinder (STC) embedded in a thick walled concrete cylinder, and the concrete cast into the rock excavation.
+We performed an independent FEA on water tight mining bulkhead doors to determine structural integrity.
+The assessment included the bulkhead doors, the stress transfer cylinder (STC) embedded in a thick walled concrete cylinder, and the concrete cast into the rock excavation.

 The structural integrity of bulkheads is a very important issue in mine safety.
 In the event of a water inrush from one side of mining operations that exceeds the mine pumping capacity, bulkhead doors are closed to save the the other side of the mine from flooding.